factmint/Charts/README.md

 This will start a web server.
 You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15009").
 You can now navigate to http://locahost:15009 (the port number will be different if 15009 was not open when you ran `grunt serve`, so be sure to check), where you will see a directory listing.
 If you look in the `examples/unbuilt/` directory, you will find example use cases.

-## Building a plugin
+## Building a chart

-Once you have tested a plugin and decided you would like to use it in a live scenario, you will probably want to build a standalone minified script.
-To achieve this, run `grunt build` from the plugin's root directory.
-This will create a `dist/` directory containing four files: a standalone script, a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given plugin.
-Having generated these files, you can see an example using a built script by running `grunt serve` from the plugin's root directory, and navigating to the `examples/built/` directory in your browser.
+Once you have tested a chart and decided you would like to use it in a live scenario, you will probably want to build a standalone minified script.
+To achieve this, run `grunt build` from the chart's root directory.
+This will create a `dist/` directory containing four files: a standalone script, a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given chart.
+Having generated these files, you can see an example using a built script by running `grunt serve` from the chart's root directory, and navigating to the `examples/built/` directory in your browser.

 ## Tests

 To see unit tests for the API, run `grunt serve` from the `/api` directory and navigate to http://localhost:1500X/test in your browser.
+To see unit tests for each chart, run `grunt serve` from the chart's directory and navigate to `test/`.

 ## Charts